netdata/blog/blog/2023-07-14-netdata-assistant/index.md

 This is just the start for the Netdata Assistant.
 We're planning to integrate the assistant into more parts of the Netdata user experience to make your life even easier.

-We're pretty excited for you to try out the Netdata Assistant and see how it can help you handle troubleshooting.
+We're pretty excited for you to try it out and see how it helps you handle troubleshooting.
 We're always looking to improve, so don't hesitate to share your experiences with us.

 So, gear up to ditch those late-night Google searches and say hello to a smoother troubleshooting process with the Netdata Assistant.